glotzerlab/signac/doc/indexing.rst

 This regular expression matches all filenames which begin with `a_`, followed by one more digits, ending with `.txt`.
-The definition of a named group, `a`, matching only the digits allows the :py:class:`~signac.contrib.RegexFileCrawler` to extract the meta data from this filename.
+The definition of a named group, `a`, matching only the digits allows the :py:class:`~signac.contrib.crawler.RegexFileCrawler` to extract the meta data from this filename.
 For example:

     ``a_0.txt -> {'a': 0}``
     ``a_1.txt -> {'a': 1}``
     ... and so on.

-Each pattern is then associated with a specific format through the :py:func:`~signac.contrib.RegexFileCrawler.define` class method.
+Each pattern is then associated with a specific format through the :py:meth:`~signac.contrib.RegexFileCrawler.define` class method.
 We can use any class, as long as its constructor expects a `file-like object`_ as its first argument.

 .. code-block:: python